 - Inspired several federal and state & local agencies (for example, Department of Homeland Security, Environmental Protection Agency, State of California, and State of Mississippi) to create a similar marketplace

-- Used by nearly a dozen federal agencies who are experiencing improved contractual outcomes
+- Used by nearly a dozen federal agencies who experienced improved contractual outcomes